rydmike/theme_demo/README.md

 You can try a live WEB version of the **ThemeDemo** application here [**www.rydmike/themedemo**](https://rydmike.com/themedemo).

->This is a **0.9 version** release, but principles will remain the same in **version 1.0**.
-The app and this article like readme, may be tuned a bit after second review and feedback, before releasing version 1.0.
+>This is a **0.9.x version** release, but principles will remain the same in **version 1.0**.
+The app and this article like readme, may be tuned a bit after reviews and feedback, before releasing version 1.0.

 ### Contents